 Types of radiation include:

 - External beam radiation.
 This delivers radiation in small increments over time.
 A series of treatments, usually five times a week over a four- to six-week period, is performed on an outpatient basis.
-While this therapy is often effective, it may take years to fully control the tumor growth and hormone production.
+While this therapy is often effective, it may take years to fully control the tumour growth and hormone production.
 Radiation therapy may also damage remaining normal pituitary cells and normal brain tissue, particularly near the pituitary gland.

 Replacement of pituitary hormones

-If a pituitary tumor or surgery to remove it decreases hormone production, you’ll likely need to take replacement hormones to maintain normal hormone levels.
+If a pituitary tumour or surgery to remove it decreases hormone production, you’ll likely need to take replacement hormones to maintain normal hormone levels.
 Some people who have radiation treatment also need pituitary hormone replacement.

 Hormones that may need replacement are hydrocortisone, thyroxine, oestrogen or testosterone, and anti-diuretic hormone.
-These are all mostly tablets although oestrogen can be given as patch or gel, and testosterone as spray, gel or injection, and anti-diuretic hormone as a spray.
-These will be reviewed regularly by the endocrinologist with blood tests initially daily after surgery then every few weeks to few months.
+These are all mostly tablets, although oestrogen can be given as patch or gel, and testosterone as spray, gel or injection, and anti-diuretic hormone as a spray.
+These will be reviewed regularly by the endocrinologist with blood tests initially daily after surgery, then every few weeks to few months.
 Once your hormones are stable and there are no new problems, you can expect to need tests for your hormones only once or twice a year.
 Our team would see you earlier if you were feeling unwell at anytime.